Barau Jibrin

-Barau I. Jibrin (born 19 June 1959) is a Nigerian politician who is the current deputy president of the Nigerian Senate since 2023.
+Barau I. Jibrin, PhD, (born 19 June 1959) is a Nigerian politician who is the current deputy president of the Nigerian Senate since 2023.
 He is the senator representing Kano North since 2015.

 On 13 June 2023, he emerged deputy president of the newly inaugurated 10th Senate after his nomination for the position was unopposed.

 He is the founder and owner of Barau FC.

 Early life and education

 Barau Jibrin was born on 19 June 1959 in Kabo, the headquarters of Kabo Local Government Area of Kano State.